 Your Rights and Your Opportunities after Your Arrest

-Attorney Michael Schmiege understands that your arrest might simply be the result of a single mistake for which you shouldn’t face a ruined future and a lifetime of closed doors.
+Attorney Matthew Chivari understands that your arrest might simply be the result of a single mistake for which you shouldn’t face a ruined future and a lifetime of closed doors.
 His proven experience fighting car burglary charges could help you win your freedom.
-If you have prior offenses and dismissal or probation is not an option, depending upon the circumstances of your offense, Michael Schmiege could help secure a minimum sentence for you.
+If you have prior offenses and dismissal or probation is not an option, depending upon the circumstances of your offense, Matthew Chivari could help secure a minimum sentence for you.

 Free Legal Consultation to Discuss Your Case

-Michael P. Schmiege’s experience and successful handling of cases similar to yours could be the key you need to beat the charges against you.
-Mr. Schmiege offers a free and confidential case evaluation consultation to explore your available defenses and the legal options you have in fighting for your freedom.
+Matthew Chivari’s experience and successful handling of cases similar to yours could be the key you need to beat the charges against you.
+Mr. Chivari offers a free and confidential case evaluation consultation to explore your available defenses and the legal options you have in fighting for your freedom.
 Don’t let the prosecution dictate your fate.

-Contact criminal lawyer Michael P. Schmiege to take on your case and provide an aggressive, strategic defense to the charges against you.
+Contact criminal lawyer Matthew Chivari to take on your case and provide an aggressive, strategic defense to the charges against you.